-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment used to ascertain workers' doses) 46.
-Section 4.1 Guidance on ascertainin g doses from intakes of radionuclid es will be aligned with GD- 150 and G- 147 G-147 Ascertaining of dose, dose interpretation as it pertains to assignable dose, or dose below the minimum recordable dose or below the derived activities, to be clarified.
-The specific mention of Ce144 is difficult to achieve in practice.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment with GD-150 and G-147 derived activities, to be clarified.
+2. The specific mention of Ce144 is difficult to achieve in practice.
 There are other nuclides which are more readily detectable by commercially field instrumentation (Nal based) and have higher fission yields (Zirconium, Cesium).
-Ce144 gamma emissions are below manufacturer's specified detection capabilities for many Nal based invivo counting systems.
+Ce144 gamma emissions are below manufacturer's specified detection capabilities for many Nal based in-vivo counting systems.
 With the low to no dose assignments estimates for WBC, resource commitments to move to more sensitive/expensive instrumentation does not meet G91 ALARA principles.
-Common terminology G-147 A table with these various levels, (dose from special, dose from routine) above and below MRD, and derived activities as well as actions and required NDR reporting would clarify these issues.
-It would be better to incorporate statements of known source term ratios to other, easily identifiable nuclides which may be in the source term.
-As far as common terminology, section 4.3 could be aligned better with GD-150 and the use of derived activities which drives facility response based on bioassay results.
-MAJOR NPPs maintain a source term characterization that produces actual ratios of all nuclides to each other in different areas of the plant.
-Ce144 is difficult to detect by WBC and is rarely found in these surveys.
-More useful nuclide and the concept of indicator nuclides and known source term ratios would better serve the NPP industry.
+3. Common terminology which may be in the source term.
+3. As far as common terminology, section 4.3 could be aligned better with GD-150 and the use of derived activities which drives facility response based on bioassay results. nuclide and the concept of indicator nuclides and known source term ratios would better serve the NPP industry.
 Use of derived activities for all internal dosimetry is ALARA and would be of benefit to the NPP industry.
 Derived activities shows true understanding of internal dosimetry.
 Routine sampling does not know the date of intake, and derived activities take this into consideration.
 A positive sample does not automatically result in dose assignment because if the intake occurred recently compared to sample submission, the dose is small to trivial.
 The derived activity protocol as defined in GD-150 then collects a second sample.
 If the intake was worthy of dose computation and assignment, it will still be observable in the second sample.
-If the intake was recent compared to the first
+If the intake was recent compared to the first sample, the second will not likely detect it given the intervening time between samples.
+This is especially of use for fecal sampling when the periods of intake concern may extend over many months.
+For low intakes the bioassay sample quickly falls to less than detection limits.
+For larger intakes, it will be observable for many months.
+GD-150 GD-150 MAJOR GD-150 Industry seeks clarity on Clear language and limits are required for: • The section on of derived activities is language and limits for a • Routine bioassay samples are submitted on a set found to be a good ALARA practice.
+It number of items in this frequency.
+They are intended to be set for workers drives appropriate station response guidance document. who are possibly exposed to internal radiation based on bioassay findings.
+It reflects a